 Competitive, plus a strong benefits package.

 Those interested in this position may apply by submitting a letter of interest, a current resume, and a brief writing sample (preferably policy-related, no more than 3 pages).
-Electronic application packages are encouraged.
-Please include "Policy Manager Position" in the subject line of emails.
+Electronic application packages are encouraged and should be sent in PDF or MS Word format.
+Please include "California Director"in the subject line of emails and faxes.

 Southeast Asia Resource Action Center (SEARAC)

 1628 16th Street, NW | Washington, D.C.
 20009